• Skip to primary navigation

 If you love buffalo chicken wings, coat these wings in my homemade buffalo sauce and serve them with blue cheese dressing and celery sticks (or carrot sticks) for the ultimate buffalo wings.
 You can also make hot wings by transferring the wings to a large bowl and tossing them with hot sauce.

-smoked chicken wings with barbecue sauce on a white platter.
+Wings with barbecue sauce on a white platter.

 The smoking process adds a lot of great flavor to the meat, but you can’t beat a good barbecue sauce.
 Using your favorite sauce and adding a few ingredients allows you to create your own signature bbq sauce, elevating the smoked chicken wings to a whole new level of barbecue deliciousness.